 “Combatant” describes those persons with a right to directly participate in hostilities between States.
+The following persons are combatants in an international armed conflict:

 1. Members of the armed forces, except medical personnel and religious personnel.